ngneat/spectator/README.md

   componentViewProviders: [], // Override the component's view providers
   mocks: [], // Providers that will automatically be mocked
   componentMocks: [], // Component providers that will automatically be mocked
-  componentViewMocks: [], // Component view providers that will be automatically mocked
+  componentViewProvidersMocks: [], // Component view providers that will be automatically mocked
   detectChanges: false, // Defaults to true
   declareComponent: false, // Defaults to true
   disableAnimations: false, // Defaults to true